 As mentioned, WP Event Manager is a freemium plugin for WordPress websites that allows creating events and publishing them on your site.

 WP Event Manager is a fully modern and up to date plugin.
 Thanks to this, the user interface has been nicely designed and integrates seamlessly into WordPress.
 So if you’re an experienced WordPress user, you should have no trouble using WP Event Manager.
 If you’re a WordPress beginner, you only have one new system to learn if you want to create a website that displays events.

 Depending on how you configure the plugin, you can use WP Event Manager to accept event listings from your website visitors.
 Alternatively, you can simply use this plugin to display the events you’ve created on your website.
 As WP Event Manager is a modern plugin, it should work with any modern WordPress theme.
 Therefore, if you’ve already started your site, there’s a high chance that WP Event Manager will fit seamlessly into your current set up

 Based on the information in this review so far, it should be starting to become clear that those who will need this plugin are site owners who want to publish the details of events on their website.

-Maybe you run your own events and would like to share the details of them online.
+Maybe you run your own events and would like to share their details online.

-Perhaps you want to curate upcoming events that you think your audience will be interested in.
+Perhaps you want to curate upcoming events that your audience will be interested in.

-Alternatively, you might want to build a site where your visitors can submit their own event listings to promote them to your audience.
+Alternatively, you might want to build a site where visitors can submit their event listings to promote them to your audience.